Nagendra1997/mesibo-documentation/MesiboJsonView.md

           }

 ```

 **3. button**

 This is used to create a button.
-Buttons are very helpful in getting into a content.
+Buttons are very helpful in getting into content.
 Android button represents a clickable push-button widget.

 ```java